The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

       AoE, if applicable, or used in place of a weaker GCD for an overall potency gain.
 Harvest Moon uses will very much be a fight-specific optimization and there is no "this is always the best way to use it."
+      Perfectio can also be used as a disengage tool in place of Harpe, please see the Intermediate Guide for more details.
   - question: Why do we precast Harpe instead of using Harvest Moon or just running in and immediately doing Shadow of Death?
     answer: Using a casted ability before the countdown is finished does two things.
       1. It starts your GCD clock early without early pulling.
 2. The damage doesn't go out until the cast is finished which means the damage does not land until the countdown reaches 0.
-By the time you actually reach the boss, you have gained a free GCD.
-Harvest Moon is an instant cast, so if you try to do the same thing with it, you will early pull by two seconds.
-      Running in and immediately doing Shadow of Death lands the Shadow of Death at roughly the same time as if you precasted Harpe (about 0.5s difference), which means that precasting Harpe is just free damage in most cases.
-Some fight specific optimizations do exist where skipping the precast Harpe will gain you a stronger GCD in the phase due to fight phasing or kill time.
+Pulling with other actions, such as Harvest Moon, Shadow of Death and Soul Slice is an optimization technique called "Harpe sacrifice" and it's categorized as non-standard since you need to pay attention to finer details when doing those.
+Some fight specific optimizations do exist where just skipping the precast Harpe without all the extra care that non-standard asks will gain you a stronger GCD in the phase due to fight phasing or killtime.
 Consult fight-specific resources for more information.
   - question: When should we refresh Death's Design?/How often should we use Shadow of Death?
     answer: Use Shadow of Death before Death's Design falls off, or as needed for filler for even-minute burst windows.
-See the Advanced Guide for more info on even-minute burst windows.
+See the Intermediate Guide for more info on even-minute burst windows.
-  - question: What is the difference between Blood Stalk, Unveiled Gibbets, and Unveiled Gallows?
+  - question: What is the difference between Blood Stalk, Unveiled Gibbet, and Unveiled Gallows?
     answer: Nothing functionally.
 They are effectively the same things with different animations.
 They each consume 50 Soul to give one stack of Soul Reaver.
-Blood Stalk is 60 potency less than the Unveiled forms, but you will never use the base form unless you drop the Enhanced Gallows/Gibbet buff (aside from once in the opener if you do not have Gluttony yet).
+Blood Stalk is 80 potency less than the Unveiled forms, but you will never use the base form unless you drop the Enhanced Gallows/Gibbet buff (aside from once in the opener if you have not unlocked Gluttony yet).
-  - question: How does Soul Reaver work?
-    answer: "Gluttony gives 2 Soul Reaver stacks.
-Blood Stalk (as well as Unveiled Gibbet/Gallows) gives 1 Soul Reaver stack.
-Soul Reaver allows for the execution of Gibbet and Gallows.
-Any ability that grants Soul Reaver MUST be followed by Gibbet or Gallows, or the Soul Reaver stack will be lost. "
-  - question: What's the difference between Double Enshroud and Triple Enshroud windows and when do we use one or the other?
-    answer: >-
-      Double Enshroud windows will happen every two minutes after the opener and allows for two Communios under raid buffs.
-This is your standard even-minute burst window, and can be found in the Advanced Guide.

-      Triple Shroud is an incredibly niche optimization that is almost never used as the conditions for it being a gain are extremely strict.
-Triple Shroud information can be found in the Graduate Studies section of the Advanced Guide.

-      Unless you are 100% sure Triple Shroud will be a gain, use Double Shroud!
+  - question: Why don't we fit three Communios in potion instead of only two?
+    answer: Triple Enshroud windows do exist, but they are non-stndard gameplay, due to their inconsistent nature and the fact that they require heavy planning to be performed.
+You can find a full explanation for Triple Enshrouds and their possible forms in the Advanced Guide.
+  - question: Does it matter if we start Enshroud with Void Reaping or Cross Reaping?
+    answer: No. They don't have positionals and the first hit is always unbuffed by Enhanced Void/Cross Reaping, so you are free to use whichever.
+The important thing is that you alternate them to keep them buffed by Enhanced Void/Cross Reaping.
-  - question: Why do we do Void/Cross Reaping -> Shadow of Death -> Void/Cross
+  - question: Why do we weave Arcane Circle after a Shadow of Death and not after a Void/Cross Reaping in the Death Design Retain Double Enshroud?
-      Reaping -> Shadow of Death -> Arcane Circle during Double Enshroud instead of doing Shadow of Death -> Shadow of Death -> Void/Cross Reaping -> Void/Cross Reaping -> Arcane Cricle?
-    answer: Doing the second option causes the GCD to come up in such a way that at the moment you need to use Arcane Circle, it is forced to be delayed another ~1 second, which causes Arcane Circle to drift out of alignment with party buffs.
-This also means that since Arcane Circle will be later, Plentiful Harvest will be ready later, which is highly likely to cause a clip as well as push the second Communio out of 15s raid buffs.
+    answer: Bloodown Circle forces a 6.7s delay between when we use Arcane Circle and Plentiful Harvest.
+Because Void/Cross Reaping has a shorter recast than Shadow of Death, there is less time between Arcane Circle and Plentiful Harvest.
+This ~1 second difference is enough to cause a clip between where the GCD clock is ready and Plentiful Harvest can actually be used.
   - question: When should I use a Potion?
-    answer: If a fight allows for it, Potions should be used at the 2:XX and 8:XX windows.
-If the fight is shorter than eight minutes, the second pot can be used at 6:30 or 7:XX.
-You will need to adjust your burst accordingly, but exactly how will be fight specific.
-If the fight is longer than nine minutes, you can use a Potion in the opener, then use it on cooldown after to get three potions in the fight, assuming full uptime.
-Whether this is possible without full uptime will be a fight-specific thing.
-  - question: "Why don't we use Potions in the opener? "
-    answer: >-
-      With all raid buffs being 120s now, all raid buffs will be present again at the 2:XX buff window, which means we don't miss out on any raid buffs by moving our Potion to 2:XX.
-This allows us to pool resources after the opener to get an even stronger Double Enshroud burst phase under Potion, vs. a Single Enshroud burst phase in the opener, resulting in a significantly higher value from the Potion.

-      If the fight is not long enough to get two potions during Double Enshroud burst windows, an option potion is still used.
-As potion uses are fight-specific, refer to fight specific resources for optimal timings.
+    answer: This is a fight-specific decision.
+If a fight allows for it and it doesn't cause a lost usage, the opener potion can be moved to the 2:XX burst window for more potency in the buff.
+Different party buff timings due to mechanics or party choice can alter this.
+See ⁠#rpr_encounter in the Discord for potion timings for each specific fight.
-  - question: How much Skill Speed does RPR want and why?
+  - question: How much Skill Speed does Reaper want and why?
-    answer: Reaper functions best at either 2.49 or 2.48.
-These speeds align the rotation close to a clean 120 second loop.
-Going any slower will cause resource generation issues later in the rotation and any faster you’ll begin to clip Plentiful Harvest in your opener.
-Skill Speed is also our lowest scaling stat, so the more we meld, the lower our overall damage.
+    answer: The short answer is that RPR wants a 2.49 GCD speed for standard play.
+      It minimizes our drift from Arcane Circle due to alignment while keeping Skill Speed investment low.
+There is a much longer, more in depth answer, but it requires non-standard knowledge from the Advanced Guide.
+Please see that if you want to know more.
+  - question: What is gauge-negativity and how does it affect us?
+    answer: '"Gauge-negativity" refers to the fact that we *usually* have less gauge in an even minute burst than the last.
+Right now, RPR "loses" 20 Soul every 2mins.
+Since we generate 60 Soul and 50 Shroud before the first Double Enshroud window, we have a breakpoint at the 10mins in an full uptime encounter.
+Options for dealing with are either deadzoning the sequence between 8:XX and 10:XX burst windows or doing Single Shroud windows from 10:XX and onwards.
+This decision will depend on the fight that happens to suffer from this characteristic of our rotation.
+      **Realistically, this is no big deal.** "Usually" here refers to the fact that "gauge-negativity" can be generalized to the "gauge balance" concept from non-standard gameplay and which is explained in the Advanced Guide.'
   - question: How do Arcane Circle, Immortal Sacrifice, and Plentiful Harvest work?
     answer: >-
+      Using Arcane Circle gives three buffs: Arcane Circle, Circle of Sacrifice, and Bloodsown Circle.

-      Arcane Circle is a 3% damage up buff for 20s that is applied to all party members within 30y of the caster.
+      **Arcane Circle** is a 3% damage up buff for 20s that is applied to all party members within 30y of the caster.

-      Circle of Sacrifice is a 5s buff that checks whether or not the RPR that used Arcane Circle and each party member with the buff successfully uses a weaponskill or spell that **does damage/applies a negative effect** to the target.
-Because of this criterion, DNC steps and healing spells do not count.
+      **Circle of Sacrifice** is a 5s buff applied to the entire party.
+It gives the RPR that cast it one stack of **Immortal Sacrifice** when the affected player (including the RPR, meaning we can have up to 8 stacks) uses a skill that satisfies the following criteria: 1. is a weaponskill or spell and 2. does damage/applied a negative effect.
+From the first criteria, NIN's Mmudras do not count.
+From the second, DNC steps, PCT canvases, and healing GCD spells are also excluded.

-      Bloodsown Circle lasts 6s and gives you one Immortal Sacrifice stack for each party member (including yourself) that uses a weaponskill/spell that **does damage/applies a negative effect** under Circle of Sacrifice (maximum of one stack per person).

-      Immortal Sacrifice stacks up to eight stacks, and lasts for up to 30s.
-Immortal Sacrifice stacks allow Plentiful Harvest to be used.
+      **Bloodsown Circle** lasts 6.7s and blocks Plentiful Harvest from being used for the duration.

-      Plentiful Harvest consumes all Immortal Sacrifice stacks and gains 40 potency for every additional stack, starting at 720 and maxing out at 1000 potency at eight stacks.
+      **Plentiful Harvest** consumes all Immortal Sacrifice stacks and gains 40 potency for every additional stack, starting at 720 and maxing out at 1000 potency at eight stacks.
 Your own stack is already included in the base potency of 720, as it is required to even use the skill.
-You cannot use Plentiful Harvest until Bloodsown Circle has expired.

       Simply put: Arcane Circle gives a +3% damage buff for 20s.
 It also gives one stack of Immortal Sacrifice for every party member (including yourself) that lands a weaponskill/spell in the first 5s of Arane Circle's duration.
 Immortal Sacrifice stacks allow the use of Plentiful Harvest, and increase the potency of Plentiful Harvest by 40 per stack, up to 1000 potency at eight stacks.
-Plentiful Harvest cannot be used until Bloodsown Circle expires, which happens 6s after using Arcane Circle.
+Plentiful Harvest cannot be used until Bloodsown Circle expires, which happens 6.7s after using Arcane Circle.
 authors:
   - ToraelValdis
+  - Balance-RPR-Staff
 ---